School of Medicine Catalog

 In accordance with its mission, the University is fully committed to the creation and maintenance of an environment conducive to academic success for all students.
 A wide range of student academic and nonacademic support services are offered to ensure that the University is in partnership with each student to provide support for success.

-St. George’s University’s student organizations are centered on different areas of student life—cultural, religious, social, academic, professional, and community service.
+St. George’s University’s student organizations are centered on different areas of student life—cultural, religious, social, academic, professional, sports and recreation and community service.
 The Student Government Association (SGA) is a highly developed and active group that has representation on the Faculty Senate committees of the University.
-The Office of the Dean of Students, cognizant of the benefits of active student involvement, offers support for more than 50 student organizations in Grenada and for students in clinical rotations.
+The Office of the Dean of Students, cognizant of the benefits of active student involvement, offers support for close to 80 student organizations in Grenada and for students in clinical rotations.
 Students seeking additional information on organizations that support the following categories may contact the Office of the Dean of Students.

 The following descriptions of the student organizations are provided by the organizations and do not represent the views or policies of St. George’s University.
 St. George’s University does not discriminate in its support of student organizations.